espruino/BangleApps/apps/alpinenav/README.md

 Alpine Navigator Clock
 ======================
 Clock that includes GPS monitoring that tracks and displays position relative to a given origin in realtime.
 Also includes ambient temperature estimate, moonphase and local sunrise and sunset times.
-Please see readme before using.

 Functions
 ---------